- J.J. Abrams

 For example, Kirk isn’t as confident here, while Spock has more emotion to show (and conceal).
 As the story progresses, Kirk captures Harrison and discovers the terrorist’s true identity: Khan Noonien Singh, a former war criminal who, along with his band of 72 genetically enhanced super-soldiers, was cryogenically frozen for hundreds of years because they were too deadly.
 In Star Trek lore, Khan has long been Kirk’s arch-nemesis—the Joker to Kirk’s Batman (and indeed, the filmmakers used The Dark Knight as inspiration for Star Trek Into Darkness in more than one scene).
 Kirk is a powerful hero made powerless by a foe who cannot be bested through traditional means.
 In the role, originated by Ricardo Montalban in the Star Trek episode “Space Seed” and reprised in Star Trek II: The Wrath of Khan (1982), Cumberbatch is sharp and menacing.
 For a moment—just a moment—we even feel Cumberbatch’s version might be sympathetic, or at least supplied with ample reasons to launch an attack on Starfleet.

 Alas, Khan later becomes monstrous, since the filmmakers could not resist the opportunity to show Kirk and Khan go head-to-head once more.
 Even so, the filmmakers employ Khan in novel ways, using him to expose a larger, more thought-provoking conspiracy, and therein social commentary.
 Had this film’s Khan proved less predictable, the climactic final scenes of Star Trek Into Darkness would have been far more satisfying.
 It’s mildly disappointing that Abrams’ penchant for extreme secrecy finally goes where every Trekkie has gone before, namely to The Wrath of Khan.
 His sequel’s twists and turns shift from being filled with possibility to being downright unsurprising in the finale.
-The Wrath of Khan has been considered by many to be the series’ best film, an arguable point to be sure (First Contact is my personal favorite), so perhaps Abrams hope to replicate its popularity.
+The Wrath of Khan has been considered by many to be the series’ best film, an arguable point to be sure (First Contact is my personal favorite), so perhaps Abrams hoped to replicate its popularity.